International Diploma

 • Primary medical qualification from a recognised medical institution.
 Please visit the World Directory of Medical Schools.

-• Three years’ postgraduate experience working as a psychiatrist, or as a doctor in another relevant medical speciality.
+• Three years’ postgraduate experience working as a psychiatrist, or other doctor with significant experience of working in the field of mental health.

 • Professional medical registration with your local regulatory body.